Reading time: 3 minutes

 2. MySuper products

 MySuper products are offered by large super funds and have simple features so they can be easily compared.
-They normally contain a single investment option, standard insurance cover arrangements and lower fees.
+They normally contain a single investment option, standard insurance cover and lower fees.
 They must meet set performance requirements to remain MySuper funds.

 How do I know if a fund is complying?